JetBrains/intellij-sdk-docs/topics/basics/plugin_alternatives.md

 ## PhpStorm Advanced Metadata

-PhpStorm supports special [metadata files](https://www.jetbrains.com/help/phpstorm/ide-advanced-metadata.html) describing the behavior of methods and functions.
+[PhpStorm](https://www.jetbrains.com/phpstorm/) supports special [metadata files](https://www.jetbrains.com/help/phpstorm/ide-advanced-metadata.html) describing the behavior of methods and functions.
-This information is used for using the existing IDE features such as code completion, navigation, finding usages, and other.
+This information is used for using the existing IDE features such as code completion, navigation, finding usages, and others.
-The metadata files can be [part of project files](https://www.jetbrains.com/help/phpstorm/ide-advanced-metadata.html#create-metadata-files-inside-your-project), which makes it easy to share it between team members via VCS.
+The metadata files can be [part of project files](https://www.jetbrains.com/help/phpstorm/ide-advanced-metadata.html#create-metadata-files-inside-your-project), which makes it easy to share it between team members via version control.